Nick Pratto Player Props: Royals vs. Yankees

 Nick Pratto At The Plate

+- He has gone deep in 8.3% of his games this year, and 2.1% of his plate appearances.

-- Pratto has driven home a run in 21 games this season (29.6%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..
+- Pratto has driven in a run in 21 games this year (29.2%), including seven games with more than one RBI (9.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.